Each April our Enumclaw School District Board of Directors meet for a full day retreat. The purpose of this time is two-fold.

 The results of this work is vital to the mission of Enumclaw School District.
 The Superintendent and Cabinet bring the mission of Ensuring the equity of all students achieving at high levels system-wide through the Strategic Plan.

-Building on the Habits, Hands, Heart, and Head established a decade ago in Enumclaw School District, we focus on four initiatives to meeting mission of ensuring the equity of all students achieving at high levels:
+This central idea inspires our 550 staff members in our work with students.
+The Habits, Hands, Heart, and Head work that was established a decade ago in Enumclaw School District is now further refined by our focus on four initiatives to meet our mission of ensuring the equity of all students achieving at high levels:

 1. Whole Child: ensuring that each student is healthy, safe, engaged, supported, and challenged